-The maximum amount of MTBA that may be allocated to a single development is described in Section 5 of the Multifamily Tax-Exempt Bond Authority Program Description for 2022.
-An applicant may submit a written request for an exception to the maximum MTBA amount listed in Section 5-A of the MTBA PD.
-The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA as determined by THDA, in its sole discretion.
-Only one (1) written request for an exception to the maximum MTBA limit per application will be considered.
-Written requests for exceptions to the maximum MTBA may be granted or denied by THDA, in its sole discretion
+The maximum amount of MTBA that may be allocated to a single development is described in Section 5 [UPDATE] of the Multifamily Tax-Exempt Bond Authority Program Description for 2022.An applicant may submit a written request for an exception to the maximum MTBA amount listed in Section 5-A of the MTBA PD-and/or to the application evaluation of Noncompetitive Housing Credit of the QAP.The written request must include sufficient supporting documentation and information to substantiate the need for additional MTBA-and/or Noncompetitive Housing Credit as determined by THDA, in its sole discretion.
+Only one (1) written request for an exception to the maximum MTBA and/or Noncompetitive Housing Credit limit per application will be considered.
+Written requests for exceptions to the maximum MTBA and/or Noncompetitive Housing Credit limit may be granted or denied by THDA, in its sole discretion